 - Enoki mushrooms

-Traditionally, a raw egg is cracked into the bowl at the very end to give the stew a bit more substance.
+A raw egg is cracked into the bowl at the very end to give the stew a bit more substance.
 It is usually cooked for a few seconds within the stew and broken into the stew for a creamier texture.
 However, if raw eggs make you cringe a fried egg is just as good – if not more delicious! 🙂

 If you’re wondering why I didn’t cook the zucchini and why I used it as a topping?
 I prefer raw zucchini as it has a bit of a crunch – more texture is good!
 You can cut them into slices and cook them in the stew if that is your preference.